Sam-Saarinen/KeyCounter/README.md

 # KeyCounter
-A python script for overlaying a daily "keys pressed" counter.
+A python script for overlaying a cumulative "keys pressed" counter.
 Intended as a simple abstract productivity metric.
 Assumes Windows-based environment.

+The overlay comes with a system tray icon that can be used to reposition (by dragging) the overlay, or to exit the program.
+As of right now, the program resets the count whenever it's closed.
+The number isn't guaranteed to display well past 10^6 key presses.

 ## Usage:
 1. Clone the repository